Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 Day 2 Exercise: Run the Same Request on an Aggregator Platform

 This is the Day 2 companion exercise.
 Complete Day 1 first.
 Yesterday you ran your first API call through DeepSeek’s official API.
-Today we do one thing: switch to a different platform, change two parameters in the same code, and run it again.
-You’ll see that learning one platform’s API means you’ve learned them all—as long as they’re compatible with the OpenAI interface.
+Today you do one thing: switch to a different platform, change two parameters in the same code, and run it again.
+You’ll see that learning one platform’s API means you’ve learned them all, as long as they’re compatible with the OpenAI interface.
 What Is an Aggregator Platform An aggregator platform is a middle layer.
 You register one account, top up once, and get access to dozens of AI models (OpenAI, Anthropic, Google, etc.) without signing up at each official platform separately. ...

 2026-06-06 · 4 min · Alex Wang